Schulich-Ignite/website/content/definitions/api.md

 ### Web-based

-When people talk about web API’s they typically mean *ingest/endpoint API’s* these are systems where when you go to a URL you get a resource or some data.
+When people talk about web API's they typically mean *ingest/endpoint API's* these are systems where when you go to a URL you get a resource or some data.

 For example you might have a weather API where you go to a URL that has your city in it (`http://weather.com/calgary`), and it returns a JSON object with information about the weather in that city.
 That means we can talk between servers, and we can use other servers to extend our functionality!
-Essentially we can treat other people’s servers as function calls!
+Essentially we can treat other people's servers as function calls!

 #### Routing